larryhastings/big/README.md

     j("Line one!\nAnd here's line two.\n  Leading spaces are preserved too!\nAnd here's the final line")
 ```

+If you copy that to a new file, and run it (with big installed), you'll see
-The above script produces this output:
+this on the output:

 ```
 ===============================================================================